dkackman/rchia/README.md

   -uri, --endpoint-uri <PATH>                  The uri of the rpc endpoint, including the proper port and wss/https scheme prefix
-  -cp, --cert-path <PATH>                      The full path to the .crt file to use for authentication -kp, --key-path <PATH>                       The full path to the .key file to use for authentication -ccp, --config-path <PATH>                   The full path to a chia config yaml file for endpoints -dc, --default-config                        Flag indicating to use the default chia config for endpoints -de, --default-endpoint                      Flag indicating to use the default saved endpoint -ep, --endpoint <ID>                         Use a saved endpoint -v, --verbose                                Set output to verbose messages
+  -cp, --cert-path <PATH>                      The full path to the .crt file to use for authentication -kp, --key-path <PATH>                       The full path to the .key file to use for authentication -ccp, --chia-config-path <PATH>              The full path to a chia config yaml file for endpoints -dcc, --default-chia-config                  Flag indicating to use the default chia config for endpoints -de, --default-endpoint                      Flag indicating to use the default saved endpoint -ep, --endpoint <ID>                         Use a saved endpoint -v, --verbose                                Set output to verbose messages